Hamlet: Critical history

 From the early 17th century, the play was famous for its ghost and vivid dramatisation of melancholy and insanity, leading to a procession of mad courtiers and ladies in Jacobean and Caroline drama.
 Though it remained popular with mass audiences, late 17th-century Restoration critics saw Hamlet as primitive and disapproved of its lack of unity and decorum.
 This view changed drastically in the 18th century, when critics regarded Hamlet as a hero—a pure, brilliant young man thrust into unfortunate circumstances.

 By the mid-18th century, however, the advent of Gothic literature brought psychological and mystical readings, returning madness and the ghost to the forefront.
 Not until the late 18th century did critics and performers begin to view Hamlet as confusing and inconsistent.
 Before then, he was either mad, or not; either a hero, or not; with no in-betweens.
 These developments represented a fundamental change in literary criticism, which came to focus more on character and less on plot.
 In the 18th century, one negative French review of Hamlet would be widely discussed for centuries, in particular in publications throughout the 19th and 20th century.
 In 1768, Voltaire wrote a negative review of Hamlet, stating that "it is vulgar and barbarous drama, which would not be tolerated by the vilest populace of France or Italy... one would imagine this piece to be a work of a drunken savage", while acknowledging that it contains "some sublime strokes worthy of the greatest genius".

 By the 19th century, Romantic critics valued Hamlet for its internal, individual conflict reflecting the strong contemporary emphasis on internal struggles and inner character in general.
 Then too, critics started to focus on Hamlet's delay as a character trait, rather than a plot device.
-This focus on character and internal struggle continued into the 20th century, when criticism branched in several directions, discussed in context and interpretation below.
+This focus on character and internal struggle continued into the 20th century; additional perspectives can be found in context and interpretation below.